 Get To Know Our Elephant

 Stephanie is a South African Bush Elephant.
 Stephanie came to Sedgwick County Zoo in 1972 when she was approximately two years old.

 Stephanie's favorite food item seems to be carrots as she will occasionally leave bananas, oranges and white potatoes behind.
-She also seems to enjoy walking backwards.

 Potential New Residents!

 We are excited to be working as partners with Dallas Zoo, Omaha’s Henry Doorly Zoo and Aquarium and conservation officials in Swaziland, Africa, in an effort to provide 18 African elephants necessary new homes.

 Once the most abundant of all rhino species, black rhinos are critically endangered and considered at great risk of extinction due to poaching for their horns.
 Black rhinos, and southern white rhinos, can live side by side because they do not compete for food—one browses and the other grazes.
 Both species need protected habitats and both are expected to thrive in the Swazi parks because they do not outstrip the land.
 The parks’ protected boundaries can also provide critical safety and space to support large numbers.

 The Elephants of the Zambezi River Valley will be the third largest elephant exhibit in the country.
 It encompass more than 5 acres of sprawling outdoors space, plus indoor facility and world's largest elephant pool at 550,000 gallons.